starlink-community/dishyworld/README.md

 By default `http://localhost:2112/metrics` will be available for your promethues to poll.

-## Running on RasberryPi
+## Running on Raspberry Pi

-Currently we do not have pre-packaged binaries, but it is very easy to compile to run on RasberryPI.
+Currently we do not have pre-packaged binaries, but it is very easy to compile to run on Raspberry Pi.

 ```
 $ GOOS=linux GOARCH=arm go build -o starlink-exporter cmd/starlink-exporter/main.go
 ```

-The binary is now available at `./starlink-exporter` for your pi.
+The binary is now available at `./starlink-exporter` to be copied to your pi.

 ## systemd

-RasberryPI and many other systems commonly use systemd, so here is an example if you are using your own compiled binaries.
+Raspberry Pi and many other systems commonly use systemd, so here is an example if you are using your own compiled binaries.

 ```
 $ cat /etc/systemd/system/starlink-exporter.service